Welcome

 -Ghandi

-My husband is a carpenter.
+My husband is a carpenter and a contractor.
 He is one of those "Mr. Fix-it" kinds of people who can fix or build anything.
 You can see some of his projects at his site, Gilrob Contractors.
 We're a great pair, I break things and he fixes them!
 LOL.
-I guess you could say I am sort of "accident prone".
 His 'day job' is Chief Maintainer at The New Museum of Contemporary Art in NYC.
-They recently opened in their brand new building, the first museum built from the ground up in Lower Manhattan.
-It's located on the Lower East Side on the Bowery and is a fascinating place.
+They opened in their brand new building in 2007, the first museum built from the ground up in Lower Manhattan.
+It's located on the Lower East Side on the corner of Bowery and Prince.
+It's a pretty fascinating place.
 The building itself is a work of art.
 He loves working there.

 Some pics of my family can be found here.
-I also had the most spoiled pet in the world until recently, a male rabbit named Bugsy.
+I had the most spoiled pet in the world, a rabbit named Bugsy.
 Unfortunately he passed away a few days after New Years 2008.
 He was around 9 - 10 years old.
 We got him when he was around 2 from one of my students.
-I never knew what great pets rabbits can be!
-He had become the most spoiled member of our household!
+I never knew what great pets rabbits can be and he had become the most spoiled member of our household!
 You can see him here.
 He had become paralyzed in his back legs.
-But I know he was a happy little guy, and he kept us fascinated and laughing at his antics and gave us so much joy for the past 7 + years.
-We miss him dearly and he will always be remembered.
-To see our other critters, QueekQueek, the Guinea Pig (whatta handsome guy!), click here and our other little guy, aptly named, Little.
+But he kept us fascinated and laughing at his antics and gave us so much joy.
+To see our some of our other critters, QueekQueek, the Guinea Pig (whatta handsome guy!), click here and our other little guy, aptly named, Little.

 We got a PUPPY (1/2008)!!!
 He is the sweetest little boy and we decided to name him "Bugz".
 This is in honor of my Bugsy rabbit - it's "Bug + Z = Bugsy" but pronounced "Bugs".
 It fits him, he looks like a little Bugz!
 He is a French Bulldog and you can see him here.

 Other Updates (6/2008): We just moved from the Bronx, where we had been living for the past 7 years to Staten Island.
 It is a cool little house one block from the beach, in a QUIET, clean neighborhood.
-Commuting time to work in lower Manhattan now is actually less time than it used to take to get to the Bronx, and is affordable with EZ Pass resident plan.
-Rent is way cheaper than in any of the other outer boroughs and definately less than Manhattan, which is just downright 'out of control'.
+Commuting time to work in lower Manhattan now is easy and affordable (with EZ Pass commuter plan).
 Although most people say "Staten WHERE?" when I tell them where I've moved, I think this is one of the last commutable, affordable places left to live if you work in Manhattan.
 There's even an express Manhattan bus on my corner that takes you one block from my job during rush hour!
-I am definately looking forward to the summer of 2008 at the beach.
+I am definitely looking forward to the summer of 2008 at the beach.
 Bugz even loves it!

 Update (8/2008): See pictures from a week at the International AIDS Conference in Mexico City

 Update (10/2008): Got a promotion and raise at work.
 My new title is Program Assistant/ Data Manager.
-It's a little more responsiblity and money, and it feels good to be recognized for what i do and for the job I do to be acknowledged.
+It's a little more responsibility and money, and it feels good to be recognized for what I do and for the job I do to be acknowledged.
 Looking forward to a new phase at work.

 Looking forward to our first winter in our little beach house.

-Update (11/2008): So happy to be alive to witness the history making election and to usher in Barack obama as our new President Elect of the United States.
+Update (11/2008): So happy to be alive to witness the history making election and to welcome Barack Obama as our new President of the United States.
 I have never been more grateful to have been blessed with the opportunities that recovery has granted me, especially the chance to see this.
-Check out the website of our President Elect - www.change.gov.
+Check out the website of our President - www.change.gov.